-Shahidul Alam, photographer, journalist, and activist, is currently being detained for commenting about the student protests in Dhaka, Bangladesh.
-He was charged August 6, 2018 under Section 57 of Bangladesh’s Information and Communication Technology (ICT) Act, a restrictive law regulating online speech that “tends to deprave or corrupt,” or opposes the state’s ideology.
+Shahidul Alam, photographer, journalist, and activist, has been released after nearly three months of imprisonment.
+He was charged on August 6, 2018, under Section 57 of Bangladesh’s Information and Communication Technology (ICT) Act, a restrictive law regulating online speech that “tends to deprave or corrupt,” or opposes the state’s ideology.
 If convicted, he could face up to 14 years in prison.
 Alam is currently awaiting a decision regarding his bail application.
 In the meantime, he remains in police custody.
 He was granted bail by the high court on November 15 and released five days later, though he will still face trial as his charges have not been dropped.

-Alam is facing possible charges for “online speech that hurts the image of the nation.”
+Alam faced charges for “online speech that hurts the image of the nation.”
 While covering student protests, he took photographs and provided commentary on live Facebook videos.
 That same day, he also participated in an interview with the news outlet, Al Jazeera.
 Many critics observe that Alam’s arrest is part of the broader trend toward increasing authoritarianism and crackdowns on free expression in Bangladesh.

 The student protests covered by Alam had been occurring over the past several weeks after a speeding bus plowed into a crowd and killed two students in Dhaka on July 29.
 Students, angered by the incident and the overall lack of road safety in the country, organized protests.
 The government responded to the demonstrations by inciting attacks on student protesters as well as journalists covering the protests.